MArsalanKhan/CMatrix/README.md

-It will explain about the basic concepts of constructors, destructor and copy constructor.
+This class will explain about the basic concepts of constructors, destructor and copy constructor.